Why Should You Do Usability Testing?

 will spend one minute each on your website.
 Users will discuss their first impressions of your website, who they think it is for and what you can do on the site.
 Task Completion costs $20 for 5 users who spend 4 minutes attempting to complete your task.
 The price of the Custom test is variable.
 This involves between 1 to 10 users each spending up to 8 minutes with a specific scenario and user task to complete.
 You may also specify user demographics for Custom

-8. userlytics: Omni-channel user experience testing.
+7. userlytics: Omni-channel usability testing solution.
 Will supply user testers from their panel or recruit to your specific demographic requirements.
 Alternatively you can recruit participants using a customisable invitation widget, by posting a link on blogs, websites, twitter, by using TaskRabbit, Mechanical Turk, Craiglist or by using a third party panel provider.

 Pricing: Starts from $49 per user tester and depends upon the

 testing features you require, whether you need respondents recruiting, demographic needs, session length and reporting requirements.